Yog8482/TVJetpackComposeCarousal/README.md

 # Tv Carousal with Jetpack Compose
-This TV app demonstrats the jetpack compose implementation for carousal (image and video) and bottom menu (Home & Settings)
+This TV app demonstrates the jetpack compose implementation for carousal (image and video) and bottom menu (Home & Settings)